 Group Com pany

-2010 2009 2010 2009
+2011 2010 2011 2010

 HK\$'000 HK\$'000 HK\$'000 HK\$'000

-Corporate guarantees given to banks in respect of facilities granted to subsidiaries - - 776,046 777,149
+Corporate guarantees given to banks in respect of facilities granted to subsidiaries - - 749,256 776,046

-Amount of bank facilities guaranteed by the Company and utilised by subsidiaries - 177,709 260,472
+Amount of bank facilities guaranteed by the Company and utilised by subsidiaries 255,760 177,709

-(b) A subsidiary of the Company is involved in a dispute with a third party, who is alleging that the subsidiary has infringed patent and is seeking for value in dispute of EURO750,000 (equivalent to approximately HK\$7,875,000).
-The decision of the relevant district court dated 22 December 2009 was favorable to the subsidiary and the third party has appealed the decision to the relevant higher regional court.
-Taking into consideration of the advice from the Group's lawyer, the directors consider the subsidiary has valid defence against the claim and therefore no provision was made as at 31 March 2010.
-In addition, the subsidiary has initiated legal action against the validity of the patent held by that third party ("Nullity Action") in October 2009 and the directors consider that it is premature to estimate the outcome of the Nullity Action.
+(b) A subsidiary of the Company is involved in a dispute with a third party, who is alleging that the subsidiary has infringed patent and is seeking for value in dispute of EURO750,000 (equivalent to approximately HK\$8,243,000).
+The decision of the relevant district court dated 22 December 2009 was favourable to the subsidiary and the third party has appealed the decision to the relevant higher regional court.
+Taking into consideration of the advice from the Group's lawyer, the directors consider the subsidiary has valid defence against the claim and therefore no provision was made as at 31 March 2011.

-35. Related Party and Connected Transaction
+34. Related Party and Connected Transaction